aaryan-apte/MTech-Stipend/README.md

-# M. Tech-Stipend app made using Flutter
+# M. Tech-Stipend app made using Flutter and Firebase.